 Sponsored by the Purdue Borane Research Fund and the Herbert C. Brown Award Endowment

-Hartwig will present the award address before the ACS Division of Organic Chemistry.
+Heck will present his address before the Division of Organic Chemistry.—Linda Raber